AdamSoloMe/CodePath_Web102_Unit_1_Project/README.md

 - `transition: all` caused hover animations to break on elements using `color-mix()` background values — switching to explicit property transitions (`transform`, `border-color`, `box-shadow`) fixed it

 ## Disclaimer
-All Images were taken from the offical berserk wiki https://berserk.fandom.com/wiki/Berserk_Wiki
+All Images were taken from the offical berserk wiki I do not own any of them https://berserk.fandom.com/wiki/Berserk_Wiki

 ## License